elf4j/elf4j-provider/README.md

 java MyApplication >logFile
 ```

-due to the further buffering effect of piping and `cat`.
+due to the buffering effect of piping and `cat`.

 Such external setups fall into the category of increasing channel bandwidth, and are considered outside the scope of
 application-level logging.